Everett Silvertips: History

 Three seasons later, the Silvertips won the Scotty Munro Memorial Trophy for the best regular season record after its 54-win, 111-point season, before losing in the second round of the playoffs.
 That season, the team's first ever bantam draft selection, Zach Hamill, became the first Silvertip to lead the WHL in scoring.

 The team's success on the ice translated into fan support, and the Silvertips earned a reputation for drawing strong crowds—more than a decade into the team's history, the Silvertips were in the top half of the league in attendance.

 Everett hosting the Portland Winterhawks at Angel of the Winds Arena in March 2023.

 Everett established itself as a perennial playoff team, and in 2017–18, led by goaltender Carter Hart and coach Dennis Williams, the Silvertips made a second run to the league championship series.
 After a 47-win season, the team's best since 2007, Everett faced the Swift Current Broncos in the playoff finals, ultimately losing the series in six games.
 Hart's dominant season—he was named the league's best player, on top of being named its best goaltender for a third straight season—added to the team's historic reputation for exceptional goaltending.
 After Hart turned professional, Dustin Wolf was named top goaltender two years in a row.

 Ahead of the 2024 playoffs, it was announced that long-time coach and manager Williams would be leaving the Silvertips after the season.

+Led by defenceman Landon DuPont, only the second WHL player awarded exceptional player status, the Silvertips won back-to-back regular season titles in 2024–25 and 2025–26.
+In 2026, the Silvertips won their first Ed Chynoweth Cup as WHL champions, defeating Prince Albert Raiders in the playoff finals.
+This earned Everett its first trip to the Memorial Cup tournament, which in 2026 was hosted by the Kelowna Rockets.
+The Silvertips advanced to the tournament final, but were defeated by the Kitchener Rangers.